Today’s Problem in Authentication.

 - Trust itself.

 There are several Biometric authentication mechanisms like Face ID, Touch ID, iris scanning, etc over the years, but most of the mechanisms tend to have inconsistent security.
 But for enterprise apps, we need to make sure that there is strong security at every step in the employer’s device.
 This is where FIDO comes in.

 Fast ID Online (FIDO)

 FIDO is a standardized authentication protocol made with the purpose of eliminating passwords.

 When the idea of using Biometrics instead of passwords for authentication was discussed in 2009, this inspired the idea of creating a standardized way of using public key cryptography and local authentication to enable Passwordless login.

-The first version of FIDO was called FIDO U2F which was designed as a second factor Authentication method.
-FIDO2 is the latest version that includes Web authentication and CTAP2, that strive to standardized and leverage strong authentication mechanism on various devices like that of Windows and Android.
+The first version of FIDO was called FIDO U2F which was designed as a second-factor Authentication method.
+FIDO2 is the latest version that includes Web authentication and CTAP2, which strive to standardize and leverage strong authentication mechanisms on various devices like that Windows and Android.

 Types of Protocol available